Accessibility

 Plunge! is a popular destination for swimmers of all ages, offering indoor and outdoor swimming pools and hot tubs, including an indoor water playground, making it enjoyable in all seasons.

-• There is wheelchair access to the pool deck; however, please note that there is no ramp or lift available for accessibility into the pool.
+- There is wheelchair access to the pool deck and a lift available for entrance into the pool.
+Inquire at the Plunge! front desk for access.

 • Have sufficient physical dexterity (use of arms and hands and ability to sit upright) to safely navigate, load, and unload water trikes.